kcl-lang/kcl-lang.io/versioned_docs/version-0.5/user_docs/guides/working-with-k8s/1-adapt-from-kubernetes.md

 #### 3.1 Write configurations based on the Kusion_Models package

-We provide an out-of-the-box `konfig` package for you to quickly start.
-It contains a well-designed frontend model called [`Server schema`](https://github.com/kcl-lang/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).
+``We provide an out-of-the-box `kusion_models` package for you to quickly start.
+It contains a well-designed frontend model called [`Server schema`](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).
 You can declare the configurations by initializing the `Server schema`.
+For the description and usage of the schema and its attributes, please refer to the [Server schema documentation](https://kusionstack.io/docs/reference/model/kusion_models/kube/frontend/doc_server).``

 #### 3.2 Build Your Custom Frontend Models